stavik31/Citizen-Centric-Human-Resource-Mangement-System/planning/2024-06-11-meeting-minutes.md

 Jesse & Andi
 - Check all class diagrams that each class has all the methods needed and follows exactly what we want the system to do (from systems requirements document)

+Everyone else
+- Continue working on diagrams and finalize them as much as possible